Vite plugin for static SEO meta tags in Vue SPAs

 Pre-rendering generates static HTML at build time.
 Your production server just serves files — no Node.js runtime needed.
 Simpler to deploy and scale (CDN, static hosting, any web server).
 The tradeoff: content is fixed until the next build.

 Nuxt/SSR generates HTML on every request.
 This requires a Node.js server in production, adding operational complexity.
-The benefit: content can be dynamic per-request.
+The benefit is that content can be dynamic per-request.

 Choose pre-rendering when you have a handful of SEO pages with mostly static content.
 Choose Nuxt when most of your app needs SEO with per-request dynamic content, or you're starting fresh and the migration cost doesn't apply.